dgaydukov/cert-aws/files/sa.md

 ###### Artifact
 Artifact - portal that provides customers with ability to download AWS security and compliance documents, such as AWS ISO certifications, Payment Card Industry (PCI), and System and Organization Control (SOC) reports.
-There are 2 types of docs
-* agreements - you can accept it or terminate, so 2 statuses - active/inactive
+There are 2 types of docs: agreements (you can accept it or terminate, so 2 statuses - active/inactive) / report
-* report

 ###### Server Migration Service
 SMS - agentless service that helps migrate on-premise workload to aws, significant enhancement of ec2 VM Import.
 You can migrate virtual machines from VMware vSphere, Windows Hyper-V, or Microsoft Azure to aws.